manateeit/mit-psa/docs/workflow/workflow-visualization.md

-# Workflow Visualization Component -- FUTURE IDEA -- NOT CURRENTLY IMPLEMENTED -- MAY BE INACURATE CURRENTLY OR REMOVED SOON
+# Workflow Visualization Component -- OUTDATED -- CURRENTLY IMPLEMENTATION MAY DIFFER

 The Workflow Visualization Component provides a visual representation of workflow definitions and their execution status.
 It is designed to be reusable across different parts of the application, from status displays for individual workflow executions to screens where users can view workflows as visualizations of business processes.